 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk, once per lifetime.
+What you must pay when you get these services Services that are covered for you HMO (in-network): Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk, once per lifetime.
 The plan would cover additional screenings, if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no copayment for members eligible for this preventive screening.
 Deductible does not apply.
-Members eligible for this preventive screening pay 30%.
-Deductible does apply.
-Acupuncture for chronic low back pain Medicare-covered services include: Up to 12 services in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); \$20 for each Medicare- covered service. \$20 for each non- Medicare covered acupuncture visit, up to 6 visits each year.
-Deductible does not apply. \$20 for each Medicare- covered service.\$20 for each non- Medicare covered acupuncture visit, up to 6 visits each year.Deductible does not apply.
+Acupuncture for chronic low back pain Medicare-covered services include: Up to 12 services in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; \$20 for each Medicare-covered service.\$20 for each non-Medicare covered acupuncture visit, up to 6 visits each year.Deductible does not apply.

-Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Acupuncture for chronic low back pain (continued) • not associated with surgery; and not associated with pregnancy.An additional eight sessions will be covered for those patients demonstrating an improvement.
+Important: If you receive services outside of the he benefit described, an additional cost share may apply.
+What you must pay when you get these services Services that are covered for you HMO (in-network): Acupuncture for chronic low back pain (continued) Medicare-covered services include: • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); • not associated with surgery; and • not associated with pregnancy.
+An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and,

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Acupuncture for chronic low back pain (continued) • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+What you must pay when you get these services Services that are covered for you HMO (in-network): Acupuncture for chronic low back pain (continued) a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Non-Medicare covered routine acupuncture visits: Routine acupuncture visits (limited to 6 visits whether done in- or out-of- network) for other conditions, such as; headaches, anxiety, sleep issues, osteoarthritis, chemotherapy side effects and respiratory disorders.
-Allergy shots and serum You are covered for allergy shots and Medicare-covered Part B serum (antigen) when medically necessary. \$0 for each Medicare- covered Part B drug obtained in a provider's office.
-Up to 20% for each Medicare-covered Part B drug obtained in a provider's office.
+Non-Medicare covered routine acupuncture visits: Routine acupuncture visits (limited to 6 visits) for other conditions, such as; headaches, anxiety, sleep issues, osteoarthritis, chemotherapy side effects and respiratory disorders.
+Allergy shots and serum You are covered for allergy shots and Medicare-covered Part B serum (antigen) when medically necessary. \$0 for each Medicare-covered Part B drug obtained in a provider's office.
+Deductible does not apply.
 A specialist copayment/coinsurance may apply, see "Physician/Practitioner services, including doctor's office visits."
-Deductible does not apply.
-Deductible does not apply.
 Note: For Medicare-covered allergy testing, see "Outpatient diagnostic tests and therapeutic services and supplies."